autumn-mck/site-web-gen-java/project-sonar/index.md

 }
 ```

 This function is fairly simple - all it does is fetch the results of the query to the given collection as an array, then if there are results, print them.

 And that's it!
 Now you're able to query Project Sonar's data!
-What you do with the results you get are up to you.
+Although this guide only covered the DNS A records, the same principles apply to the port scans, SSL certificates, etc.